zephyrproject-rtos/zephyr/doc/reference/kernel/other/polling.rst

 there to help a user to group similar events together.
 Being optional, it is passed to the static initializer, but not the runtime ones for performance reasons.
-If using runtime initializers, the user must set it separately in the :c:type:`k_poll_event` data structure.
+If using runtime initializers, the user must set it separately in the :c:struct:`k_poll_event` data structure.
 If an event in the array is to be ignored, most likely temporarily, its type can be set to K_POLL_TYPE_IGNORE.

 .. code-block:: c